Application Process & Timeline

 Your test scores are sent automatically to the medical schools that you have designated.
 The MCAT must be taken within a four-year period, measured from the time you take the test to the point of intended matriculation.

-In order for your application to be considered for the 2016-2017 Admissions cycle, at least 1 MCAT result after August 1, 2013 and before September 15, 2016 should be included in your application.
-While all of your MCAT scores within the AAMC database are viewed, the oldest MCAT accepted for your application to be considered is August 1, 2013.
+In order for your application to be considered for the 2017-2018 Admissions cycle, at least 1 MCAT result after August 1, 2014 and before September 9, 2017 should be included in your application.
+While all of your MCAT scores within the AAMC database are viewed, the oldest MCAT accepted for your application to be considered is August 1, 2014.
 If your only available MCAT results are prior to that date, your application will not be accepted for this season.
-If you have further questions regarding this policy, please feel free to contact email@example.com.
+If you have further questions regarding this policy, please contact firstname.lastname@example.org.

-You must inform us through your online AMCAS application if you are taking the MCAT at any time during the period of June-September 2016.
+You must inform us through your online AMCAS application if you are taking the MCAT at any time during the period of June-September 2017.
+Your application will be processed and made available for review after the new test score is received.
 Failure to do so will result in your application being processed and reviewed with the most recent MCAT scores available.

 B. Letters of Recommendation

 All letters of recommendation must be submitted through the AMCAS Letters Service.

-We request at least three but no more than six complete letters of recommendation from persons who know you well enough to evaluate your scholarly potential and promise as a physician and to describe your personal qualities.
+We request at least three but no more than six complete letters of recommendation from persons who know you well enough to evaluate your scholarly potential and promise as a physician and describe your personal qualities.
 Professors, instructors, thesis advisors or supervisors of special projects, clinical, volunteer or employment activities usually provide the most informative evaluations.
 These letters may be accompanied by an undergraduate school's premedical committee evaluation.

 Stanford MD Application Website